This post is sponsored by Food Should Taste Good™ , but all opinions are honest and my own. Read my full disclosure policy here.

 Step 1: Start With Your Favorite Tortilla Chips

 We like Food Should Taste Good Tortilla Chips because there’s a flavor everyone loves.
-The chips are non-GMO, certified Kosher, certified gluten-free, and made from real, wholesome simple ingredients.
+The chips are certified Kosher, certified gluten-free, and made from real, wholesome simple ingredients.
 They’re also thicker chips, which makes them the perfect salsa delivery vehicle!

 Especially when you’re dealing with thicker salsas, like corn, pineapple mango or my homemade calabacitas salsa.